GLOBAL MARKETS-Stocks fly after Fed official cools Sept rate hike talk

 DAMAGE DONE

 Dudley's comments on Wednesday came amid alarming market volatility and just before many of the world's top central bankers gather at an annual conference in Jackson Hole, Wyoming.
-Investors will be watching the conference for clues on how the turmoil may be shaking up policy plans.
+Investors will be watching the conference how the turmoil may be shaking up policy plans.

 Dudley also warned about over-reacting to "short-term" market moves, leaving the door ajar to raising rates when the Fed meets on Sept.
 16-17.